-Ultimately the game was called with 1:22 left in the third quarter, marking the first time in the history of the NFL that a game was halted while in progress on account of weather, bringing the series to a memorable—if ignoble—end.
+Ultimately the contest was called with 1:22 left in the third quarter, marking the first time in the history of the NFL that a game was halted while in progress on account of weather, bringing the series to a memorable — if ignoble — end.

-Watch the last 10 minutes of the ABC broadcast immediately below:
+It’s well worth watching the last 10 minutes of the ABC broadcast, found immediately below:

-Notably, the college All-Stars did have some success playing against the professionals, at least in the early years of the series.
+For what it’s worth, the college All-Stars did have some success playing against the professionals, at least in the early years of the series.
 All in all, the pros won 31 games, the collegiate players won nine, and there were two ties.
-But the professionals emerged victorious in 16 of the last 17 games of the series, with the lone NFL loss in that period coming at the expense of the Green Bay Packers in 1963.
+But the professionals emerged victorious in 16 of the last 17 games played, with the lone NFL loss in that period coming at the expense of the Green Bay Packers in 1963.